-I recommend the book.
-And I recommend the methodology.
+I recommend the book - and, in fact, I have written about it before.
+I also recommend the methodology.
 I was most carried away by the Wow Chapter (and by the one that follows it):

 In paintings, music, poetry, architecture, we feel the elusive energy that moves through us and the air and the ground all the time, that usually disperses and turns chaotic in our busy-ness and distractedness and moodiness ...
 For a short time, we see past all that is jumbled, mysterious, marvelous and ugly.
 Instead, we glimpse life, beauty, grief, or evil, love captured and truth held up to the light.
 Art makes it hard to ignore truth, that Life explodes and blooms, consumes, rots and radiates and slithers; that eternity really is in a blade of grass...
 We stand before Monet and Rothko and the Sphinx and Georgia O'Keeffe and are speechless, in awe.
 Awe is why we are here...

 That's when we say, "Wow!"

 And did you get what

 you wanted from this life, even so?

 To call myself beloved, to feel myself